HyanBatista/nertator/README.md

 # NERTator
-A full back-end (CI/CD and Observability) annotation API built with Django for creating datasets for performing named entity recognition tasks.
+This is a complete back-end API built with Django, designed for creating datasets that can be used for named entity recognition tasks.
+The API is fully equipped with CI/CD and Observability features, ensuring that the code is efficiently tested, built, and deployed.
+The purpose of this API is to provide a robust and reliable solution for developers looking to create annotated datasets that can be used to train machine learning models for named entity recognition.
+With this API, you can easily manage and annotate your datasets, making it a valuable tool for NLP practitioners and researchers.

 ## Tech Stack
 - Django